Showing posts with label books. Show all posts

 5. Shi Ji (Sima Qian)

 • Which then leads me to Sima Qian and the Shi Ji.
 This is a lot, and I had to read it in sections over a few years, borrowed from the Boston public library.
 Sima Qian was also an excellent writer, who both reported events and commented on them (in his particularly conservative, judgmental fashion).
 Not only do you learn all these fascinating stories (told Plutarch-style, which is also a standard Chinese style, as biographies of individuals, which intersect and interweave as you go from one to the next), you feel a real connection with this persecuted scholar who is convinced that this, his life's work, even though it has caused him *immense* suffering (he was tortured and *castrated* for some of his work), will be worth it because, he believes, it will be remembered and appreciated by future generations.
 Suffice to say, dude was correct.
-Probably tone of the greatest books ever written.
+Probably the greatest history book ever written.

 6. The Hitchhiker’s Guide to the Galaxy (Adams)